Lough Kinale: Geography

 Lough Kinale measures about 2 km long and 1 km wide.
 The majority of the lake is in County Longford.
-The lake lies about 10 km east of Granard.
+The lake lies about 10 km east of Granard, and is roughly equidistant from Cavan town, Longford town and Mullingar (each around 25 km distant).
 It is situated downstream from Lough Sheelin in the upper part of the catchment area of the River Inny, a main tributary of the River Shannon.
 A smaller lake, Lough Derragh, is linked to the outflow of the Inny River and Lough Kinale.
 It is a very shallow lake, with a maximum depth of around 4 m.
 There are two parts, almost separated by a central swampy area.
 The margins of the lake have several reed beds, interspersed with calcium-rich marsh dominated by small sedges.
 The surrounding land has boggy areas, some of which have been converted to coniferous plantations.
 The water quality is variable, sometimes suffering from run-off of nutrients from agricultural land.
 At one time the lake was a trout fishery.